Skip to content

 • Add Instance for a new named profile of the same type.

 The page also surfaces a Gate Status card and a recent spawns table (filterable by type/name/session).
+Each row links to the server-rendered spawn detail page.

 Binary resolution chain